-The following is a summary of the key provisions of the existing Stock Option Plan implemented by the Board on March 20, 2006, as amended January 30, 2017, in accordance with the rules of the TSXV.
-The following summary is qualified in all respects by the full text of the existing Stock Option Plan.
-If the Equity Incentive Plan Resolution is approved by the Shareholders at the Meeting, the Equity Incentive Plan will supplement the Stock Option Plan in that options granted under the Stock Option Plan will remain outstanding and governed by the terms of the Stock Option Plan, but no new options will be granted under the Stock Option Plan, please see the "Summary of Equity Incentive Plan" section below for a description of the Equity Incentive Plan.
+The following is a summary of the key provisions of the Prior Option Plan implemented by the Board on March 20, 2006, as amended January 30, 2017, in accordance with the rules of the TSXV.
+The following summary is qualified in all respects by the full text of the Prior Option Plan.
+Options previously granted under the Prior Option Plan will remain outstanding and governed by the terms of the Prior Option Plan, but no new Options will be granted thereunder.